-On January 24th, 2021, Hanover became the first New Hampshire community to join the Coalition when its select board voted to authorize entering into the Joint Powers Agreement.
+On January 25th, 2021, Hanover became the first New Hampshire community to join the Coalition when its select board voted to authorize entering into the Joint Powers Agreement (Item 4).
 Refer to Sustainable Hanover for more information.

 Lebanon Community Power

-On February 3, 2021, the Lebanon City Council voted to enter into the Joint Powers Agreement and join the Coalition, becoming the second community to do so.
-Refer to the City's Energy Advisory Committee for more information.
+On May 11, 2021, the Nashua Board of Alderman voted to enter into the Joint Powers Agreement and join the Coalition.
+Refer to the City’s Electric Aggregation Committee for additional information.

 Dover Community Power